-Mortgage advice you can depend on Whether you're buying your first home or a homeowner looking to move, Help to Buy schemes assist people in taking their first steps towards buying a home to call their own.
+Whether you're buying your first home or a homeowner looking to move, Help to Buy schemes assist people in taking their first steps towards buying a home to call their own.
 This guide aims to help you feel more confident about your financial decisions.
-Your property may be repossessed if you do not keep up repayments on your mortgage or any of other debt secured on it.
-If you want to learn more and receive advice tailored to your personal circumstances, please get in touch.
-Carl Summers Financial Services T 01952 815930 info@summersheaney.co.uk www.summersheaney.co.uk
+Some buy to let mortgages are not regulated by the Financial Conduct Authority If you want to learn more and receive advice tailored to your personal circumstances, please get in touch.

-Our Lenders Help to Buy
+Our Lenders

-As part of Openwork Ltd, we can access competitive rates from most of the UK's best-known lenders.
+As part of The Openwork Partnership, we can access competitive rates from most of the UK's best-known lenders.

 Residential

 Introducer Partners

-Conveyancing

-Surveying

-Openworko Conveyancing

-Openwork Surveying

-Carl Summers Financial Services

-01952 815930 info@summersheaney.co.uk

-The importance of affordability

-For most of us, buying a home will be the biggest financial decision we'll ever make.
+The importance of affordability For most of us, buying a home will be the biggest financial decision we'll ever make.

-The importance of affordability

 When finding a mortgage product that will meet your requirements, both your income and outgoings will play a part.
 The EU Mortgage Credit Directive of 2015 introduced stricter lending criteria, which led to mortgage lenders having to take greater steps to check affordability - including on remortgages.
 These rules require your lender to check you can afford your repayments, both now and in the future.
 To do this, they will need information about your income and outgoings.
 You will have to inform them if you expect your income and outgoings to change in a way that means you'll have less to spend on your mortgage repayments.
 You will also need to provide your mortgage lender with evidence of your income.
-Help to Buy schemes There are several Help to Buy schemes where the government helps first-time buyers and existing homeowners buy a newly-built home.